Manishearth/manishearth.github.io/source/drafts/ffi.md

  - Rust code regularly dealing with nontrivial C++ abstractions
  - A need for nontrivial abstractions to be passed over FFI

-All of this conspires to make for some complicated FFI code :)
+All of this conspires to make for some really complicated FFI code.

+ [^1]: The _cascade_ in "Cascading Style Sheets" is the process used to take all the potential rules which could apply to an element and find the "most applicable" one that gets actually used.

 # The actual techniques